gch1p/voidnsrun/README.md

 # voidnsrun

 `voidnsrun` is utility for launching programs in an isolated namespace with alternative `/usr` tree.
-Its primary goal is to run glibc-linked binaries in musl-libc Void Linux environments or vice-versa.
+Its primary goal is to run glibc programs in musl-libc Void Linux environments or vice-versa.

 It creates a new private mount namespace, transparently substitutes `/usr` and